Food for Thought: UU Values and Sustainable Food

 Choosing our food may not be so easy—if we want to live in right relationship with Earth and all its inhabitants.
 The grocery store may not be that glorious paradise after all.

 So how do we choose?
-Of course!!
-Our principles will guide us.
+Our Principles will guide us.

 This is an excerpt of a sermon delivered at Bradford Community Church Unitarian Universalist, Kenosha, WI, on June 22, 2007.